 How Online Voting Works

-- Use the 8-digit PIN in conjunction with your Employee number to log in to the Voting Website (currently closed).
+- To vote online use the 7-digit PIN in conjunction with your Employee number to log in to the UTLA Online Voting Website

 - After logging on the voting homepage, you will find a link to view the candidate statements and simple instructions to cast your online ballot.